yangjianfeng1208/edge-ai-libraries/microservices/dlstreamer-pipeline-server/docs/user-guide/advanced-guide/detailed_usage/udf/Overview.md

 **Sample UDF config**</br>

-The UDF config should be passed to the `udfs` key in the EIS config file.
+The UDF config should be passed to the `udfs` key in the config file.
 The below example configures the `udfloader` element to load and execute a single UDF, which in this case happens to be the `geti_udf`.

   ```json
   {